-It would have been obvious for a POSA to combine the teachings of Schrum and Yang to arrive at the composition of claim 1.
-(Ex.
-1002, ¶¶148-50.)
-Schrum discloses an mRNA vaccine-having identical mRNA and lipid nanoparticle components to that claimed in the '600 patent-encoding an immunogen.
+It would have been obvious for a POSA to combine the teachings of Schrum and Yang to arrive at the method of claim 1.
+Schrum discloses using an mRNA vaccine-having identical mRNA and lipid nanoparticle components to that claimed in the '127 patent-encoding an immunogen to induce an immune response thereto.
 Yang discloses the immunogenic use of a nucleic acid vaccine encoding the S protein of SARS-CoV, which was known to be the most promising antigen for development of a SARS-CoV vaccine.
-Combining these known elements to achieve an mRNA composition, i.e., an mRNA vaccine, encoding the S protein of SARS-CoV involves only a "combination of familiar elements" to "yield predictable results," and would have been obvious to a POSA.16 KSR, 550 U.S. at 401.
+As discussed above, the immunogen (SARS-CoV S protein) would be encoded by the ORF of the mRNA.
+(Supra Section X.A.1.iii.)
+Combining these known elements to achieve the method of claim 1 involves only a "combination of familiar elements" to "yield predictable results," and would have been obvious to a POSA.
+KSR, 550 U.S. at 401.

-16 The '600 patent does not disclose or claim a clinically effective mRNA vaccine i.e., an mRNA vaccine shown to be effective in humans.
-In fact, the patent includes animal data, just as disclosed in Yang, and claims priority to applications with no data.
-Accordingly, Patent Owner cannot argue that animal data would be insufficient to render obvious the broad scope of the '600 patent claims.
 A POSA would have had good reason to combine Schrum's disclosure of an mRNA vaccine encoding an "immunogenic peptide or polypeptide"-i.e., "mmRNA encoding an immunogen"-with Yang's disclosure of a nucleic acid vaccine encoding the spike protein of SARS-CoV.
 (Ex.
-1009, ¶342; ¶¶148-49.)
-Specifically, a POSA would have good reason to apply the choice of antigen in the DNA vaccine of Yang-the SARS-CoV spike protein-to the mRNA vaccine construct disclosed in Schrum.17 As discussed above, the immunogen (SARS-CoV S protein) would be encoded by the ORF of the mRNA.
-(Supra Section X.A.1.iii.)
+1009, ¶342; Ex.
+1002, ¶¶163-64.)
+Both references are in the same field of endeavor, and a POSA would have good reason to apply the choice of antigen in the DNA vaccine of Yang-the SARS-CoV spike protein-to the mRNA vaccine construct disclosed in Schrum.